Olympus E-410 vs Panasonic LX100 II

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-While the two cameras under review share the same sensor size, the LX100 II offers a higher resolution of 16.8 megapixels, compared with 10 MP of the E-410.
-This megapixels advantage translates into a 30 percent gain in linear resolution.
-On the other hand, these sensor specs imply that the LX100 II has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.66μm versus 4.74μm for the E-410).
-However, it should be noted that the LX100 II is much more recent (by 11 years and 5 months) than the E-410, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
+Despite having a smaller sensor, the LX100 II offers a higher resolution of 16.8 megapixels, compared with 10 MP of the E-410.
+This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.32μm versus 4.74μm for the E-410).
+However, it should be noted that the LX100 II is much more recent (by 11 years and 5 months) than the E-410, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
 Coming back to sensor resolution, it should be mentioned that the LX100 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.